ware-research/gridquant/README.md

   - variables used to control circle selection.
 More info can be found here: https://docs.opencv.org/3.4/d4/d70/tutorial_hough_circle.html

 ## Notes:
 A sample directory is included taken on a zeiss imager D2 microscope with an axiocam 506.
 Use the preset "C5_axio" to analyze.
 The two included files are identical and should yield the same values.
+Microscope details and experiment parameters are available upon  reasonable request.

-For more information, bug reports, and other advice, contact Jason Ware (warej@ohsu.edu) Contact ibsen@ohsu.edu or warej@ohsu.edu for research collaboration access to dielectrophoresis devices.
+For more information, bug reports, suggestions, and other advice, contact Jason Ware (warej@ohsu.edu)

+For interest in research collaborations and device access, contact ibsen@ohsu.edu or warej@ohsu.edu.